acdh-oeaw/drupal-rescat-graphql/README.md

 - Institution - (params: id, title, identifiers) - update the Institution node
 - Dataset - (params: id, headine, description) - update the Dataset node
 - DatasetInstance - (params: id, headine, description) - update the DatasetInstance node (Other fields are not working yet, we have to clarify the necessary fields)
-- Project - not working
+- Project - (params: id, headine, description) - update the Project node (Other fields are not working yet, we have to clarify the necessary fields)
 - Person Relation  - not working
 - Institution Relation  - not working
 - Dataset Relation - not working